 3 – Do not leave trash behind on the beach.
 It could divert or get eaten by turtles and other wildlife, causing them injury.

 4 – if you find a nest or turtle laying eggs, call -LRB-888-RRB-404-3922 any time.
-The Florida Fish & Wildlife Commission will contact trained volunteers that will mark and guard the nest, raising the chances that the hatchlings will survive.
+The Florida Fish & Wildlife Commission and New York City Animal Control will contact trained volunteers that will mark and guard the nest, raising the chances that the hatchlings will survive.

 Around Highway 30-A, 1 group of volunteers is the South Walton Turtle Watch.
 The organization has been around since 1995.
 They run training and recruit volunteers who then look for and document nests.
 They also mark off the area around nests so individuals will be less inclined to disturb the eggs.
 The volunteers are required to be trained and certified in the state of Florida.
 It is truly a criminal offense in the country to disturb these specific turtles and their hatchlings or nest.